 Chemical peels do offer an effective solution for a versatile range of skin tone and texture concerns, but not all patients are good candidates for this treatment option.
 The best candidates for chemical peels are usually fair-skinned, light-haired people.
-Although you may still see good results if you have a darker complexion, you might risk having an uneven skin tone after the procedure, so you’ll want to talk with your doctor to make sure this procedure is your best option.
+Although you may still see good results if you have a darker complexion, you might risk having an uneven skin tone (hyper or hypopigmentation) after the procedure, so you’ll want to talk with your dermatologist to make sure this procedure is your best option.

-Chemical peels can be done in less than an hour in your dermatologist’s office.
+Chemical peels can be completed in less than an hour in your dermatologist’s office.
 The process is relatively straightforward.
 We’ll begin by cleaning the skin and protecting any areas that are not being treated.
 After cleaning your skin, your practitioner will apply a chemical solution to the designated areas.
 This may create a slight burning feeling.
-The burning sensation lasts for up to 10 minutes, and there may be a stinging feeling afterward that can be treated with a cool compress.
+The burning sensation can last for up to 10 minutes, and there may be a stinging feeling afterward that can be treated with a cool compress.

 In most cases, your face will feel slightly sunburned for a few days, and you’ll want to avoid exposure to the sun.
-If you had a deeper peel, you may need pain medication or, if there is swelling or blistering, you may need bandages.
+If you had a deeper peel, you may need pain medication, or if there is swelling or blistering, you may need bandages.
 After a few days, your outer layer of skin will begin to peel away.
 This is similar to what happens after a bad sunburn.
 Once this process is completed, you’ll see a healthy, beautiful new layer of skin revealed.

 While one chemical peel will deliver some improvement, dermatologists will usually recommend a series of two to four peels to achieve the ideal results.
 In order to maintain the results, we may recommend periodic retreatments.
-For people who are treating a specific condition, a medium-depth peel could be repeated every six to 12 months if needed.
+For people who are treating a specific condition, a medium-depth peel could be repeated every six to 12 months as needed.
 Others may find they can go longer between treatments.
-Talk to your doctor at U.S. Dermatology Partners to see how it might work for you.
+Talk to your doctor at U.S. Dermatology Partners to discuss what is the best treatment schedule for you.

 *Results may vary by individual